Standout STEM Engineering and Invention Picture Books

 What Do You Do With an Idea? by Kobi Yamada, illustrated by Mae Besom

 One day a child has an idea.
 This special idea is personified as a golden egg which I love.
 It’s a cool way to treat an idea — as a physical thing.
 The child feels better with his idea, he cares for his idea, and he realizes his idea can change the world.
+A perfect picture book for budding inventors.

 If I Built a Car by Chris Van Dusen

-Sitting in the back of his father’s car, a little boy knows he will build something better — a spectacular car with quiet jet engines, retractable wings, a snack bar, and a pool, . . . his car will be able to drive underwater.
+Sitting in the back of his father’s car, a little boy knows he will create something better — a spectacular car with quiet jet engines, retractable wings, a snack bar, and a pool, . . . his car will be able to drive underwater.
 Even if you’re not a big fan of the rhyming text, inventors and dreamers will enjoy the boy’s creative ideas shown in colorful illustrations.

 Papa’s Mechanical Fish by Candace Fleming, illustrated by Boris Kulikov

-Inspired by his daughter’s question of what it would be like to be a fish, Papa decides to invent a mechanical fish — a submarine.
+Inspired by his daughter’s question of what it would be like to be a fish, inventor Papa decides to invent a mechanical fish — a submarine.
 The picture book engineering story shows that most of Papa’s inventions don’t work properly but he still persists.
 (Growth mindset!)
 Based on the inventor Lodner Phillips.

 How Does My Home Work? by Chris Butterworth, illustrated by Lucia Gaggiotti

 Remember the story of The Little Red Hen?
-The Little Red Fort is the same set-up but with a girl-powered engineering twist.
+The Little Red Fort is the same set-up but with a female engineer.
 And it’s SO awesome — both the clever story and the fantastic illustrations!!
 Ruby asks her brothers to help her build something.
 They dismiss her idea.
 She isn’t daunted– she learns and does it herself.
 She invites them to help with all the steps in the process — making plans, gathering supplies, cutting the boards, hammering the nails — but they always decline.
 The illustrations show the boys playing outside, playing in the pool, playing on screen time.
 Of course, when Ruby is all done, the boys want to play in her fort but she says no. To apologize, the boys contribute to the fort — flowers, paint, and a mailbox — then they all have a fort-warming party.